mwendebenadetta/ecommerce/README.md

 - Export order as PDF
 - Responsive mobile-friendly design
 - Contact page with form and social media links
-- Admin section for managing products (if enabled)
+- Admin section for managing products.

 ## How to Run